 Official transcripts must be submitted for all schools attended.

-All students must be United States citizens and be able to provide proof of citizenship with their application.
+All students must be United States citizens or permanent residents and be able to provide acceptable documentation with their application.
 Proof of Citizenship can be in the form of a color copy of a birth certificate or a color copy of a valid US Passport.
-Permanent Residents and/or Green Card Holders are not eligible for our program.
+Permanent Residents must provide a color copy of their Permanent Resident Card (l-551).